The States of Deliberation is made up of 38 Guernsey Deputies, plus two representatives from Alderney.

 To be eligible to be a Deputy you must be at least 18 years old and have lived in Guernsey for the previous two years or for periods adding up to at least five years in total.
 You must not have received a prison sentence of more than six months in the previous five years.

 Prospective candidates need to be proposed and seconded by people who are on the electoral roll in Guernsey.
-Nomination forms will be available from 12 May 2020 at the Bailiff’s Chambers and the various Douzaines.
-Completed forms must be returned to the Bailiff’s Secretary between noon on Tuesday 12 May 2020 and 4pm on Friday 15 May 2020.
+Nomination forms are available on the Tuesday of the fifth week before a general election at the Bailiff’s Chambers and the various Douzaines.
+The nomination period lasts just four days – completed forms must be returned to the Bailiff’s Secretary by 4pm on the Friday of the same week.

 For Election2020 there will be a grant of £500 from the States towards campaign expenses.
 The States will also produce a booklet containing a two-page manifesto for every candidate wishing to be included which will be delivered to all homes on the electoral roll.
 Candidates details and their manifestos will also be featured on the States Election2020 website, together with a short video introduction.